kibriyanur/kibriyanur/index.md

 author_profile: true
 ---

-I’m driven by science, creativity, resilience (and miles :).
+<span style="font-size: 16px;">I’m driven by science, creativity, resilience (and miles :).</span>

-With a deep curiosity about how the brain works and how molecules shape life, I work at the intersection of neuroscience, bioengineering, and chemistry.
-As a senior undergraduate student majoring in **Bio and Brain Engineering** & minoring in **Chemistry** at **KAIST**, I thrive on bridging disciplines and solving meaningful problems.
+<span style="font-size: 16px;">With a deep curiosity about how the brain works and how molecules shape life, I work at the intersection of neuroscience, bioengineering, and chemistry.
+As a senior undergraduate student majoring in **Bio and Brain Engineering** & minoring in **Chemistry** at **KAIST**, I thrive on bridging disciplines and solving meaningful problems.</span>